 Simply enter an ingredient, or list ingredients and find out whether it contains the ones that promote Malassezia.

 Sezia's database of ingredients contains a collection of ingredients shown in studies to promote the growth of Malassezia.
 For convenience, the index is categorized by types of ingredients.

-If you're interested in the ingredients Sezia is checking in its validations, check out our entire list in the ingredient index.
+For more information on the ingredients Sezia is checking in its validations, visit the ingredient index.

 Connect with us.

 Sign up for our newsletter for exciting tips on the best ways to fight malassezia, monthly product recommendations and updates new features coming to Sezia.